-Since August 25, 2017, the latest outbreak of violence in Rakhine State, Myanmar, has forced hundreds of thousands of Rohingya people to flee their homes.
-Over 1 million Rohingya have been forcibly displaced.
-More than 914,000 are currently settled on a narrow strip of hilly land below the city of Cox’s Bazar, Bangladesh.
-Over half of the Rohingya refugees living in Cox’s Bazar are children.
+On August 25, 2017, an outbreak of violence in Myanmar’s Rakhine State forced hundreds of thousands of Rohingya people to flee their homes.
+Five years later, over 1 million stateless Rohingya remain in temporary shelters away from home.
+Over 925,000 (more than half of whom are children) have spent the last half-decade on a narrow strip of hilly land below the Bangladeshi city of Cox’s Bazar.

 1. This isn’t an isolated crisis for the Rohingya

 Without recognition as citizens or permanent residents of the country, the Rohingya have limited access to education, jobs, and health services, resulting in chronic poverty and marginalization.
-Violence targeting the Rohingya in Myanmar over the last several decades has driven hundreds of thousands to neighboring countries, most notably in 1978, 1991-92, and 2016.
-Some return, many have lived for decades in areas like Cox’s Bazar, Bangladesh.
+Over the last several decades, violence targeting the Rohingya in Myanmar (especially women and girls) has driven several mass-displacements, including events in 1978, 1991-92, and 2016.
+Many Rohingya have spent decades living in areas like Cox’s Bazar.

-An escalation in violence that began on August 25, 2017, however, became the starting point for the latest — and largest — crisis.
+An escalation in violence that began in August 2017, however, became the starting point for the latest — and largest — crisis.

-The Rohingya crisis has developed into a protracted emergency for both the Rohingya and Bangladeshis.
-Most of the camps that were set up for incoming Rohingya around Cox’s Bazar were built on uneven sandy hills that were rapidly cleared in response to the 2017 mass exodus.
+The crisis has developed into a protracted emergency for Rohingya in Bangladesh.
+Most of the camps that were set up for incoming Rohingya around Cox’s Bazar were built on uneven, sandy hills that were rapidly cleared in response to 2017’s mass exodus.
 Since then, these informal settlements have faced the constant threats of flooding and landslides.
 All shelters are required to be built from bamboo and tarps, meaning that concrete and bricks can’t be used as added protection against the elements.
 Many have collapsed, leaving residents exposed to the elements.

-Bangladesh’s main cyclone season begins in April, making this a time where Rohingya are most vulnerable.
+The elements are a major issue: Bangladesh’s main cyclone season begins in April, making this a time where Rohingya are most vulnerable.
 Beyond shelters facing destruction from high winds, these rainy seasons can also foster waterborne illnesses in crowded camps that don’t have proper water and sanitation facilities.
 This poses an especially risk to children and the elderly.
-The main cyclone season in Bangladesh begins in April, and previous years have shown us that this is one time in which the Rohingya are most vulnerable.
-Beyond shelters facing destruction from high winds, these rainy seasons can also foster waterborne illnesses in crowded camps that don’t have proper water and sanitation facilities — posing a particular risk to children and the elderly.
+Currently, Bangladesh is in the middle of its monsoon season (July through October), which brings similar challenges.
+Fires are also an existential threat in Cox’s Bazar.
+By the beginning of March this year, six fires had already torn through the refugee camps, destroying homes and supplies.

-Often underreported in coverage of any refugee crisis is the host community’s efforts to maintain their own dignity and health in such difficult circumstances.
-The area surrounding Cox’s Bazar had already experienced weak service provision and is a very poor area of Bangladesh.
-Concern’s former Country Director in Bangladesh, A.K.M.
-Musha, pointed out that local lives have changed significantly since this massive population flow.
+Often underreported in coverage of any refugee crisis are the host community’s efforts to maintain their own dignity, stability, and health in such difficult circumstances.
+The area surrounding Cox’s Bazar has historically been a low-income area of Bangladesh.
+Concern’s former Country Director for the area, A.K.M.
+Musha, pointed out that local lives have changed significantly since this massive population flow:

 “There is huge socio-economic and environmental pressure resulting in increased tension between refugees and the host community,” he said.
 “The tensions will continue to increase unless the host communities are supported well.
 It’s a difficult situation for all.”